ppozzi/SLM-3dPointCloud/readme.txt

 	The identification number of the computer screen output used for the SLM.
 If None, a dummy SLM window is opened on the main computer screen.

 active_area_coords=None : list of three ints, optional
-	optional pixel coordinates of the active subregion of the SLM, in case not the whole surface is to be used. the list must have structure [y,x,resolution], with y and x being the y and x coordinates of tghe top left corner of the subregion on the screen, and resolution being the diameter in pixels of the system pupil.
+	optional pixel coordinates of the active subregion of the SLM, in case not the whole surface is to be used. the list must have structure [y,x,resolution], with y and x being the y and x coordinates of the top left corner of the subregion on the screen, and resolution being the diameter in pixels of the system pupil.

 lut_edges=[0, 255] : list of ints, optional
 	screen grayscale values for pixel phase modulations of 0 and 2 pi.
 The library assumes the screen is calibrated to have a grayscale output linearly modulating the phase. these values can be used to set the grayscale interval between 0 and 2 pi.